What to Eat in Romblon

 Like I’ve already mentioned, the Filipino word ‘langka’ refers to jackfruit.
 For this dish, the unripe jackfruit is used.
 ‘Ginataan,’ on the other hand, refers to any dish cooked with coconut milk.
 Coconut is among the top produce in the province of Romblon.
 So, coconut milk is often used in Romblon as one of the main ingredients in their dishes like this Ginataang Langka.

 Aside from the unripe jackfruit and coconut milk, Ginataang Langka also has daing (salted and dried fish) and red chili peppers.
-The dish has a subtle bitter taste coming from Lumbay leaves, a rare leaf that may only be found in Indonesia and Philippines.
+The dish has a subtle bitter taste coming from Lumbay leaves, a rare leaf that may only be found in Indonesia and the Philippines.
 Its contrasting layers of flavors and the meat texture of the langka plus the aroma from the coconut milk are just glorious especially when served with warm rice.

 4. Tinnie’s Peanut Butter